B.S. Environmental Science

 KeithGillandAssistant ProfessorUW-Stout

-AnnaHilgerChemist/MirobiologistEau Claire Environmental Health Division of Environmental Health Dept
+AnnaHilgerChemist; MicrobiologistEau Claire Environmental Health Division of Environmental Health Department

 MegenHinesEnvironmental Program CoordinatorCity of Menomonie

-TimothyJacksonAgricultural Land Use, Planning and Ordinance SpecialistWI Dept of Agriculture, Trade & Consumer Protection
+TimothyJacksonAgricultural Land Use, Planning & Ordinance SpecialistWisconsin Department of Agriculture, Trade & Consumer Protection

 ArthurKneelandSenior LecturerUW-Stout